top of page

 Mercy exists to meet the needs of people experiencing circumstantial crisis and housing insecurity.

-At Mercy Support Services, we are dedicated to empowering individuals and families who seek our services with structured support programs designed to build stability and independence.
-Our Programs are designed to assist families who are homeless or in threat of being homeless in Clay County with stabilized housing, financial training, life skills building, and accountability.
-Through Mercy’s successful process, we address their emotional, mental and spiritual wellbeing, ultimately bringing them to a place of knowing and relying on God.
+At Mercy Support Services, we are dedicated to empowering individuals and families with structured support programs designed to build stability and independence.
+Our Programs assist those who are facing homelessness or experiencing housing instability in Clay County with stabilized housing, financial training, life skills building, and accountability.
+Through Mercy’s process, we address emotional, mental and spiritual wellbeing, ultimately bringing individuals to a place of knowing and relying on God.

 SELF-SUFFICIENCY PROGRAM

-Mercy's Self-Sufficiency Program supports homeless individuals who desire lasting transformation and self-sufficiency.
-We begin by addressing the most urgent need—safe, supportive housing—so families can stabilize and begin focusing on long-term goals.
-Through our faith-based life coaching model and personalized success plans, clients are equipped with the tools, accountability, and encouragement they need to grow, overcome barriers, and thrive.
+Mercy's Self-Sufficiency Program supports individuals who desire lasting transformation and self-sufficiency.
+We address the most urgent needs—safe, supportive housing—so families can stabilize and focus on long-term goals.
+Through our faith-based life coaching model and personalized success plans, participants are equipped with the tools, accountability, and encouragement they need to grow, overcome barriers, and thrive.
 Our goal is to guide each person not just to make a living, but to truly live with purpose.

 HOUSING STABILIZATION PROGRAMS